anhinga/2019-design-notes/automated-synthesis/past-thoughts.md

 Another hybrid approach involves the use of small inflexible components inside the flexible “tissue” of linear models."

-DMMS had effectively became examples of that architecture, with activations functions playing the role of inflexible components in the flexible tissue.
+DMMs had effectively became an example of hybrid architecture, with activations functions playing the role of inflexible components in the flexible tissue.

 Our slide deck from that October 2015 conference had a slide saying